 Session IV: July 20 - July 30, 2015

 Registration for Sessions III and IV is Friday, June 26, 2015, at 7:30 a.m.
 If spots are available in any class after June 26, registration will continue during open pool hours until classes are full.
+You may register for both Session III and IV at this time.
 If your child progresses to the next skill level between sessions, every effort will be made to accommodate him/her in the next level class.

 If three or more lessons are cancelled in any given session due to lightning, or mechanical malfunction, lessons will continue past July 30, 2015.